 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica S3 Manual.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and S3 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica S3 Manual.

 So how do things add up?
 Is the Canon 1D Mark II better than the Leica S3 or vice versa?
 The listing below highlights the relative strengths of the two models.